polkadot-developers/substrate-docs/content/md/en/docs/quick-start/modify-the-runtime.md

 3. Click **Developer** and select **Extrinsics**.

-4. Click **submit the following extrinsic** and scroll to the bottom of the list to verify that the **utility** pallet is avaailable as an option.
+4. Click **submit the following extrinsic** and scroll to the bottom of the list to verify that the **utility** pallet is available as an option.

 5. Click **Developer** and select **Chain state** in the [Polkadot/Substrate Portal](https://polkadot.js.org/apps/#/chainstate/constants?rpc=ws://127.0.0.1:9944).